Alan Wilder: Recoil (1986–2012)

+Recoil was a musical project created by Wilder.
+Recoil began whilst Wilder was still in Depeche Mode as an outlet for his experimental, less pop-oriented compositions.
+Once he announced his departure from the group in 1995, Recoil became Wilder's primary musical enterprise.

-Recoil began in 1986 as a two-track experimental EP.
+Recoil began in 1986 by releasing a two-track experimental EP.
 Simply entitled 1 + 2, the collection of primitive demos caught the attention of Mute Records label boss Daniel Miller and was inconspicuously released as a mini-album on 12" vinyl.
 An album, Hydrology, soon followed in 1988, and both were eventually re-issued by Mute on CD as Hydrology plus 1 + 2.

 Douglas McCarthy of Nitzer Ebb sang on Recoil's next album, Bloodline, released in 1992.
 Wilder recruited guest vocalists for the first time, with further contributions from Toni Halliday and Moby.
 Bloodline also yielded the first Recoil single, a cover of Alex Harvey's song "Faith Healer".

-Solo work

 In September 1996, after leaving Depeche Mode, Wilder began work in his own studio, The Thin Line.
 He pieced together what would become Recoil's next album, Unsound Methods (1997).
 The album was followed by Liquid (2000), SubHuman (2007), and Selected (2010).

 Recoil returned in 2012 to release the concert film A Strange Hour in Budapest on Blu-ray.

 Personal life

 In August 1991, after marrying his first wife, Jeri Young, Wilder bought a 30-acre, eight-bedroom country estate in Itchingfield, West Sussex, England, where he later built his personal recording studio, The Thin Line.
-In 2024, Wilder listed the property (minus the studio) for sale, citing the desire to downsize.